Big, Bigger, Biggest – Travel to Dubai

 Where to stay: Hotels in Dubai

-There are few places in the world that have a larger selection of hotels than Dubai, and all self-respecting hotel chains are represented here.
-Therefore is the committee also huge, but here are at least four ideas for hotels that individually can do something good:
+There are few places in the world that have a greater selection of hotels than Dubai, and every self-respecting hotel chain is represented here.
+That's why the selection is also huge, but here are at least four ideas for hotels that are each good at something:

 The St. Regis Downtown Dubai is a new hotel overlooking the Dubai Creek River in the heart of Downtown Dubai.
 There are beautiful cozy rooms, a great pool and a pleasant atmosphere.
 Here it is easy to feel at home.
 The hotel is part of the Marriott chain.

 Media One Hotel is a boutique hotel at Dubai Marina.
 It is a lively and modern hotel with bar, pool and occasional music, and it attracts travelers from all over the world.

 Rove Hotel La Mer Beach is beautifully situated right on La Mer Beach.
 It is an affordable, modern and vibrant hotel overlooking the city's beaches and skyline and is popular with families, couples and groups of friends traveling.
 The hotel is part of the Rove chain, which also has other hotels in Dubai.

 Anantara The Palm Dubai Resort is located on the artificial and fabled palm-shaped island The Palm.
 Anantara is a Thai-inspired luxury resort with a full focus on water, beach and relaxation.
 There are large pool areas, a delicious beach and a huge breakfast buffet.

 Tips when traveling to Dubai

 - It is best to go in the winter, as the sun in the summer months is too hot to be comfortable outdoors

 - Get acquainted (gain, obtain) with present-day techniques that came from Arab Culture.
 The culture in Dubai is different from ours with other values and norms, but in general the atmosphere is relaxed and open